ghanashyamvtatti/babble/README.md

 ```
 .
-├── common                  # Contains utilities common to the entire project
+├── common                  # Contains utilities and protobufs common to the entire project
 ├── config                  # Application session level data structures and their initial values
 ├── models                  # Individual data structures (users and posts)
 ├── services                # Services layer code for user auth, subscriptions and posts